dstrohmaier/dstrohmaier.github.io/posts/_posts/2023-03-13-transformer-do-not-just-learn-surface-statistics.md

 category: posts
 ---

 A common criticism of Transformer models, such as [ChatGPT](https://openai.com/blog/chatgpt/), [BERT](https://arxiv.org/abs/1810.04805), and [Bard](https://blog.google/technology/ai/bard-google-ai-search-updates/), is that they only learn surface statistics.
 According to this criticism, the predictions by transformers are superficial, because they do not represent the underlying state.
-In the case of language, the models would only capture general co-occurrence, on which transformer LLMS are typically trained, but neither the underlying hierarchical nature of language nor anything about the states in the world.
+In the case of language, the models would only capture general co-occurrence, on which transformer LLMS are typically trained, but neither the underlying hierarchical nature of language nor anything about the states of the world.

 Evidence by now strongly suggests that this absolute criticism is wrong.
 In the following, I list the papers providing the evidence: